-Galen’s theory of the four humors and its influence to classical astrology
+Galen’s theory of the four humors

 This is the translation of an older article of mine, which was first published in German by the Meridian, Fachzeitschrift fuer Astrologie in 2012.